-Humans built museums to store and display historic, scientific, artistic, and cultural objects.
+Humans built museums to store and display historical, scientific, artistic, and cultural objects.
 Most museums curate objects from the past.
 The moment someone mentions the word museum, it automatically implies history.
 Museum of Legacies is a new addition to the list of museums in Jaipur.

 The museum is housed in a Haveli of an important minister in the court of Jaipur –Pandit Shiv Deen.
 The popular opinion is he donated his residence to the ruling king to be converted into an art school.
 For years, this Haveli was called Rajasthan School of Arts.
 In 1857 AD Maharaja Sawai Ram Singh II established the school of arts, later called Maharaja School of Arts & Crafts.
 It was in use as an art school for many years.

-For 29 years it was called – Madarsaa-e-Hunar which implies school of arts & skills.
+For 29 years it was called – Madarsaa-e-Hunar which implies the school of arts & skills.
 Thereafter it was popular as Maharaja School of Arts & Crafts.
 As per available information, Pandit Shiv Deen was the first principal of Jaipur Maharajah college in 1844 AD.
 He was a tutor to Maharajah Ram Singh II (1835-1880 AD)

 Museum of Legacies is situated in Kishanpol Bazaar, one of the prominent bazaars of the walled city area in Jaipur.
 The museum is run by the Department of Archaeology.
 Popular tourist attractions like Jantar Mantar, Hawa Mahal, Nahargarh Fort are managed by this department.

 There have been talks to convert this Haveli into a museum for a long time.
-The building was closed for the public during the last few years under renovation plan.
+The building was closed for the public during the last few years under the renovation plan.
 I had an opportunity to explore this building during one of the events in Jaipur – Travel Photo Jaipur.
 You can read about my exploration of this building in this post.
 Travel Postcard Exhibition

-Sharing a few pictures from my past visit to what was then called Maharajah school of arts & craft.
+Sharing a few pictures from my last visit to what was then called Maharajah school of arts & craft.

 Here are a few pictures of the Museum of Legacies from my recent visit.